OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Wight.md

 ------

 - **Undead:** Make no noise, until they attack.
-Immune to effects that affect living creatures (e.g. poison).
-Immune to mind-affecting or mind-reading spells (e.g. *charm*, *hold*, *sleep.
+Immune to effects that affect living creatures (e.g., poison).
+Immune to mind-affecting or mind-reading spells (e.g., *charm*, *hold*, *sleep*).
 - **Mundane damage immunity:** Only harmed by silver weapons or magic.
 - **Energy drain:** A successfully hit target permanently loses one experience level (or Hit Die).
-This incurs a loss of one Hit Die of hit points, as well as all other benefits due to the drained level (e.g. spells, saving throws, etc.).
+This incurs a loss of one Hit Die of hit points, as well as all other benefits due to the drained level (e.g., spells, saving throws, etc.).
 A character’s XP is reduced to halfway between the former and new levels.
 A person drained of all levels becomes a wight in 1d4 days, under the control of the wight that killed them.